Discover the stirrup and its importance in history

 So what do we know?
 The clay army of ancient Chinese emperor Qin Shi Huang included several horses, but their carriers lacked stirrups.
 In ancient India in 200 BC, barefoot knights wore stirrups on their big toes.
 These primary stirrups feature a small leather ring through which the rider can provide minimal stability to each of the big toes.
 However, the big toe stirrup will not be suitable for riders in hot weather, nor will it be beneficial for riders who have laid in the meadows of Central Asia or Western China.

-In China there is a unique pair of stirrups in another Jin-era tomb.
-It is more triangular in shape, made of leather around a core of wood and then covered with varnish.
+In China, there is a unique pair of stirrups in another Jin-era tomb.
+It is more triangular, made of leather around a core of wood, and then covered with varnish.
 Running boards are painted red in clouds.
 This decorative feature is reminiscent of the “heavenly horse” design that was later discovered in China and Korea.

 Where does this take us?
 How did the Parthians in ancient Persia drive their saddles and fly their bows with Persians if there were no passengers?